zenomt/rtmfp-cpp/test/tcserver.md

 If neither the `app` nor `tcUrl` members are present, the connection will be rejected.

+### Connection Parameters

+Default settings for the connection can be overridden with query parameters in the `tcUrl`.
+Parameters are specified as “`<name>=<value>`” and are separated by `&`, `?`, or `;` characters.
+If there are multiple parameters with the same name, a later one overrides the previous value.

+Query parameters in the `tcUrl` override their corresponding default settings.
+The following parameter is recognized:

+* `delaycc`: (Number) Infer congestion if the round-trip time exceeds the baseline/minimum observed round-trip time by at least this many seconds.
+Overrides the `-X` command-line setting.

 ## Authentication

 One or more _authentication master keys_ can be set with the `-k` and `-K`